 New York’s Scaffold Law holds property owners and general contractors fully responsible when a construction worker is injured in a fall from height or struck by a falling object.
 Even if the worker made a mistake that contributed to the accident, the property owner and general contractor remain liable.
 This protection does not exist in most other states, and it is a primary reason why serious construction fall cases in New York produce some of the highest verdicts in the country.

 Porter Law Group handles construction accident cases on a contingency fee basis.
 You pay nothing upfront and nothing unless we recover compensation for you.
-The standard fee is one third of the recovery, with case expenses advanced by the firm and reimbursed only if we win.
+We work on a contingency fee basis, so you owe no fee unless we win.
 Initial consultations are always free.

 Under New York’s Scaffold Law, the property owner and general contractor are responsible for fall and falling object injuries regardless of worker carelessness.
 For other types of construction accidents, New York’s comparative fault rule still allows you to recover compensation even if you were partly responsible, with your award reduced only by your percentage of fault.
 Do not accept your employer’s assessment before speaking with an attorney.